 The holiday season has lots of traditions, and for most of us, one of them is hitting the mall.
-It can be challenging enough to ensure your teens don’t overspend or buy an incredibly inappropriate gift for dear Aunt Edna.
-(I know Edna’s hip, but really a One Direction CD is not going to be well accepted in the nursing home.)
+It can be challenging enough to ensure your teens don’t overspend or buy an incredibly inappropriate gift for dear Aunt Edna or buying too many unique gifts for him, yea, you know, the husband, dad, daddy, love of my life.
+I know Aunt Edna is hip, but really a One Direction CD is not going to be well accepted in the nursing home.
 But it’s even more challenging to navigate the crowds at a time of year that sees tempers frayed, lines long, and clocks not watched.

 Sure we have good intentions.
 “Let’s all meet here, outside the burger joint in the Food Court in two hours exactly” is a good beginning.
 But with those horrible checkout lines and distracting cheesy Christmas music, your teen who was already likely to be distracted by something shiny will almost definitely forget to check their watch, causing you to run the gamut of emotions as you tap your foot waiting in the designated spot.
 Then they’ll turn up, empty handed after two hours of shopping – except for a single One Direction CD for Aunt Edna.